HITECHCRIME/HC_SG33_Network_Bliss/README.md

-spreading wrong intentions with no visible remorse in a broken edgeless mirror you're stuck - ya cutting through the data, a path of choice their attention drops, viewers out of luck
+spreading wrong intentions with no visible remorse in a broken edgeless mirror you're stuck - ya cutting through the data, a path of choice
+(right,) their attention drops, viewers out of luck

 i'm still here
 distant eye watching close